NeroReflex/Gishiki/Documentation/docs/usage/database/models.md

 it is in-memory, however not your entire data can reside into volatile memory: this is why you are using a database, right?

-This means it must be a way to easily manage your data on the database...
+This means there *must* be a way to easily manage your data on the database...

-Actually, it is really simple, you can find everything in the [CRUD](CRUD.md) section.
+Actually, it is really simple, you can find almost everything in the [CRUD](CRUD.md) section.